JPL-IMCE/gov.nasa.jpl.imce.ontologies.analysis/README.md

 cd ..
 ```

-**Note carefully:** The above assumes that an existing Fuseki instance with the content produced by loadprod (see [https://github.com/JPL-IMCE/gov.nasa.jpl.imce.ontologies.workflow]) already exists.
+**Note carefully:** The above assumes that an existing Fuseki instance with the content produced by loadprod (see [profile generation workflow](https://github.com/JPL-IMCE/gov.nasa.jpl.imce.ontologies.workflow)) already exists.
 This is done to avoid having to reason over basic ontologies again.
-Run the workflow from [https://github.com/JPL-IMCE/gov.nasa.jpl.imce.ontologies.workflow] before this (profile generation step is not necessary)!
+Run the workflow described [here](https://github.com/JPL-IMCE/gov.nasa.jpl.imce.ontologies.workflow) before executing this workflow (profile generation step is not necessary)!

 ### Running Under CI
 For Jenkins, a pipeline script can be found in the root directory.
 This file is called `Jenkinsfile`.